SkillHeaven/RunePy/README.md

 ## Logging

 Logging is configured automatically when the package is imported.
-Messages are written to `logs/runepy.log` with warnings in `logs/warnings.log` and errors in `logs/errors.log`.
+Messages are written to `logs/runepy.log` while warnings and errors are routed to `logs/warnings.log` and `logs/errors.log` respectively.
+Only records for the matching level are written to these warning and error files.
-Passing `--verbose` to the command line entry point enables tracing of all function calls and writes them to `logs/verbose.log`.
+Passing `--verbose` to the command line entry point enables tracing of all function calls and writes them exclusively to `logs/verbose.log`.

 ## Utilities